farisjarrah/bank-scraper/README.md

 - [ ] handle bitwarden auto MFA
 - [ ] rotate passwords for user, ensure new password is saved to password manager, ensure old password is saved as a note appended to the rest of the note data
 - [ ] simple data visualization by time and account, and aggregate data accross accounts
+- [ ] export data to local or remote storage

 ## supported sites
 - [x] ally bank